had-nu/had-nu/README.md

 I am a Cyber Security student and passionate about OSINT, and I am also an enthusiast about open-source Self-Sovereign Identity solutions.

-Actually, I am committed to specializing in Identity and Access Control (IAM) and Identity Theft.
+Actually, I am committed to specializing in Identity and Access Management (IAM) and Identity Theft.
 Therefore, I am seeking a position as a Jr. SOC Analyst to begin my career.
 As a Blue Teamer, I want to be capable of strategizing, architecting, building and maturing cyber security initiatives.

 In addition, I also hope to be an open-source maintainer soonly.
 I have learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through this community.